TACC/scinco-docs/source/quickstart/index.rst

 Quick Start Guide
 =================

-Depending on the scientific use-case evalulate if a separate instance of JupyterHub is needed for your project.
-You may follow the steps below:

- * 1. Email to cicsupport@tacc.utexas.edu with a breif description of your use-case and request for a meeting with our staff.
- * 2. During the meeting, explain your use-case and mention the memory and CPU requirements for running your scientific workloads.
- * 3. Mention any specific packages that should be loaded in the JupyterHub for running your experiments.
- * 4. Evaluate whether your workflow can be containerized.
- * 5. Our staff will assist and guide you based on your project needs.

 To accesss JupyterHub_ hosted at TACC, you will need to perform following steps:

 .. _JupyterHub: https://jupyter.tacc.cloud